 If your business uses CCTV, you must register your details with the Information Commissioner’s Office (ICO) and pay a data protection fee, unless you are exempt.

-This is usually done by displaying signs, which must be clearly visible and readable.
+- tell people they may be recorded, usually by displaying signs, which must be clearly visible and readable

 Letting people see CCTV recordings

 Anyone can ask to see images that you’ve recorded of them.
-You must provide these within 40 days, and can charge up to £10.
+Usually, you must usually provide the footage free of charge within 1 calendar month.

 Data protection rules do not apply if you install a camera on your own home for household purposes - for example, to protect it from burglary.
 Find out more about using CCTV in the home.